If you’re using a Hario V60, as I am, then you already know it’s one of the cleanest and most expressive methods for brewing coffee.

 Here’s how I break it down:

-• Light roasts are perfect if you want to explore the unique characteristics of single-origin beans.
+• Light roasts are ideal for those who want to explore the unique characteristics of single-origin beans.
 These bring out the most complexity, acidity, and aroma

-• Medium roasts offer a bit more body and sweetness while still letting the brighter notes come through.
+• Medium roasts offer a bit more body and sweetness, while still allowing the brighter notes to come through.
 They’re great for balance and everyday drinkability

 • Dark roasts, on the other hand, tend to overpower the clean flavor that pour over coffee is known for.
 You’ll still get a decent cup, but you’ll miss the fine detail that the V60 is capable of showcasing